link1905/system-design-101/content/practices/chat-system/_index.md

 We do not need to enable **SNS/SQS FIFO** options.
 Each chat server can track the `message_number` of the last message it delivered for a conversation.
-If an out-of-order message arrives, the server can either fetch the missing messages from the database (if there's a gap) or simply discard the message (if it's older than the last one sent).
+If an out-of-order message arrives, the server can either fetch the missing messages from the messages store (if there's a gap) or simply discard the message (if it's older than the last one sent).

 #### Multi-region Deployment